tsuru/tsuru/docs/using/tsuru.yaml.rst

 the file may be ``tsuru.yaml`` or ``tsuru.yml``.

 This file is used to describe certain aspects of your app.
 Currently, it describes information about deployment hooks and deployment time health checks.
-How to use these features is described below.
+The use of these features is described bellow.

 .. _yaml_deployment_hooks: